TalalBhatti/Rpi-Hacks/README.md

 3)Make the command executable

 $) 5 * * * * * command
-  this command will be automatically execute on the given time
+  this command will be automatically execute on the given time.